ianbl8/ianbl8/README.md

 # Hi, I'm Ian Blake.

 ## Profile
-Enthusiastic and motivated computer science student, working towards a career in software development.
-Skilled in front-end and back-end development, and focused on problem solving.
+An enthusiastic and motivated computer science student, building a career in software development and technical support.
+Skilled in both front-end and back-end development.
+Focused on problem solving, accuracy and attention to detail, and user experience.
+Flexible and able to adapt easily to changing priorities and circumstances.
+Eager to learn, and to further develop my programming skills.

 ## Skills
--	Web development: HTML, CSS, Node.js, Hapi, React, Svelte
+-	Web development: HTML, CSS, Node.js, React, SvelteKit, Tailwind CSS
--	Programming: JavaScript, Java, Kotlin, Python, Bash scripting
+- Programming: JavaScript, TypeScript, Java, Kotlin, Python, Bash scripting
--	Databases: MySQL, MongoDB
+- Databases: Relational (MySQL, PostgreSQL) and non-relational (NoSQL)
--	Systems and Applications: Windows, Linux, Microsoft Office/365, SharePoint
+- Systems and Applications: Linux (Debian, Fedora), Windows, Office 365, SharePoint

 <!--